eitanlees/eitanlees.github.io/_posts/2020-01-21-altair-stack.md

 I have tried both a top down (Altair &rarr; VL &rarr; Vega &rarr; D3 &rarr; JS) and bottom up approach when explaining how the tools interact.
-I am unsure which explanation is more effective, but in my experience I am usually talking to Python developers, and take to top down approach.
+I am unsure which explanation is more effective, but in my experience I am usually talking to Python developers, and take a top down approach.

 <h3><img src="/assets/images/vega-stack/altair-logo.svg" height="40" /> <b>Altair</b>: Declarative Visualization in Python</h3>
 Altair is a little different than other visualization packages in the Python